 NOTE: For alternative content delivery mechanisms, the analogous timestamp, such as Composition Time for ISOBMFF, is appropriate.

-The SC function of the TV device also observes the signalled TSAP timeline and its relationship to the decode time (PTS).
+The SC function of the TV device also observes the signalled TEMI timeline and its relationship to the decode time (PTS).
 From this information and knowledge of the delays between the point of measurement and the display of content to the user it is possible to calculate the Actual, Earliest and Latest Presentation Timestamps to be sent to the MSAS elementary function.
 Because the TV Device has no ability to vary the presentation time of content, Control Timestamps received back from the MSAS will be ignored.

 The sequence just described is illustrated in figure C.5.2.1.2 and is now demonstrated with an example of the calculations involved.